 |LifeFone Alert System||Annual Plan||Quarterly Plan||Monthly Plan|

-|At-Home + On-The-Go||$36.95/mo||$39.95/mo||$39.95/mo|
+|At-Home + On-The-Go||$33.87/month||$39.95/month||$39.95/month|

-|At Home + On-The-Go + Voice In Pendant||$42.95/mo||$44.95/mo||$46.95/mo|
+|At Home + On-The-Go + Voice In Pendant||$36.62/month||$41.95/month||$43.95/month|

-Our favorite LifeFone accessories are extra buttons, and they are offered at a reasonable price.
-We think a second standard button for At Home systems makes LifeFone affordable for couples, as two people (at the same address) can share a $24.95 monthly account.
-Also, we think the LifeFone vanity button is an attractive alternative to the standard wearables.
-Here are prices for these and other add-ons:
+My favorite LifeFone accessories are the extra buttons, and they are offered at a decent price.The extra button could be used by a couple, as two people (at the same address) can share a $29.95 to $34.95 for a monthly account.
+(The system comes with only one button.)
+Also, similar to the Bella Charms by Bay Alarm Medical, the LifeFone vanity button is an attractive alternative to the standard wearables.
+Here are prices for the extra buttons and other accessories: